 Mailing Address: ATTENTION:

 Telephone Numbers and Contact information

-Operating Agency: Clinical and Support Options (Private, Non-Profit) Person In Charge: : Hours: Eligibility: Fees: Intake Process: Program Licenses: Staff Qualifications: Service Area: Handicap Accessibility:
+Operating Agency: USDA Rural Development () Person In Charge: : Hours: Monday-Friday 8am-4:30pm M-F Eligibility: For those people that need loans because they are low income.
+Fees: none Intake Process: none Program Licenses: Staff Qualifications: Service Area: Handicap Accessibility:

 This information is provided "as is" with no guarantee as to the accuracy of the information.
 Information is considered to be accurate as of the recorded on the website.
 Center for Women and Community may not be held liable for misuse of this information.
 Inclusion of information does not signify endorsement of services provided.

 |© 2006 University of Massachusetts Amherst.
 Site Policies.

 This site is maintained by the Center for Women and Community.